DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 **Copy.**

-*Bench Scale: **3.2/5** — friendly seller, clean bins, aisle narrow; ninety‑second linger.
+*Bench Scale: **3.2/5**  -  friendly seller, clean bins, aisle narrow; ninety‑second linger.
 Move.*

 ---

-They tried not to fall in love with a table full of beautiful nonsense—hand‑wound coils too pretty to be useful, inlaid wooden enclosures with **ARTISANAL** burned into the side as if that excused everything.
+They tried not to fall in love with a table full of beautiful nonsense - hand‑wound coils too pretty to be useful, inlaid wooden enclosures with **ARTISANAL** burned into the side as if that excused everything.

 Milo hovered.
 “It’s objectively charming.”

 “It’s objectively a fire hazard,” Jason said.

-The seller—a young zealot with a mustache he hadn’t fully earned—beamed.
+The seller - a young zealot with a mustache he hadn’t fully earned - beamed.
 “No mains, all battery.
 Look.”
 He touched a switch; the box produced a single, pure note.
 Clear, bell‑like.

 RAE’s thread went perfectly, politely quiet.